 In Online mode or Test mode, if the option Iterative searches in Online/Test Mode is set (the checkbox is checked) in the Search and Navigation Settings dialog, the iterative search hits are directly presented in one pane - the References pane.
-It is not possible to search for another item in the window.
-See Figure 117.
+See Figure 125.